How To Find Velocity On A Position Time Graph: Step-by-Step Guide

 you turn a potentially intimidating sketch into a reliable source of quantitative information.
 The habit of labeling each step, keeping intermediate numbers exact, and noting uncertainties will serve you well beyond the classroom, whether you’re analysing experimental data, debugging a simulation, or simply trying to understand how fast something moves in the real world.

 In short, the graph is your playground; the slope is your answer.
-And with the strategies outlined above, you can walk away from any position‑time plot confident that you’ve captured the object’s instantaneous speed as precisely as the drawing allows.
+That's why with the strategies outlined above, you can walk away from any position‑time plot confident that you’ve captured the object’s instantaneous speed as precisely as the drawing allows.
 Happy graphing!

 18. When the Curve Is Curved — Using a Tangent‑Line Approximation